 New York Fashion Week spurs the start of fashion month, which is the single buzziest time of year for hair and makeup.
 It plays a huge role in setting the following year's trends in motion.
-Designers, makeup artists, and hairstylists roll out look after look that leave us spinning in a glorious and creative whirlwind of beauty inspiration.
+Designers, makeup artists, and hairstylists roll out look after look that leaves us spinning in a glorious and creative whirlwind of beauty inspiration.

 This year's makeup trends were diverse and unique, covering everything from neon highlighter to rounded black cat eyeliner (we were obsessed).
 This year's biggest hair trend, however, seemed to have been agreed upon by designers, models, celebrities, and bloggers alike because it was everywhere, all across the board.